LGR2/LGRblog/content/post/Mongolia.md

 Obviously, there's [this guy on top of a mountain praising Genghis Khan](https://youtu.be/6WlI24rv__g?t=27).

 No but really: what's going on in Monglia?
 I mean: Mongolia is a relatively obscure country that most people don’t know (or care) much about.
 But it’s quite an interesting country, both economically and geostrategically: Mongolia is landlocked country between Russia and China; it's also a democracy that's friends with the US; and it has few trillion dollars worth of mineral wealth.
+Somewhat unsurprisingly, mining is a crucial component of the country's economy—and will continue to be for many years.
 "Minegolia" could not be more apt of a name.
-Somewhat unsurprisingly, mining is a crucial component of the country's economy—and will continue to be for many years.

 Today, there are a few dozen mines scattered across Mongolia.
 Many of them were developed by the USSR in the 20th century.
-Mining cooperation  between the USSR and Mongolia continued up until the breakup of the USSR—during that time Mongolia received a truly colossal amount of FDI for its small population of only ~2 million[^1].
-In more recent times, foreign investors have begun to develop colossal mining projects, such as the Oyu Tolgoi mine, Mongolia's largest.
+Mining cooperation  between the USSR and Mongolia continued up until the breakup of the USSR—during that time Mongolia received a truly colossal amount of FDI for its small population of only ~2 million.[^1] In more recent times, foreign investors have begun to develop colossal mining projects, such as the Oyu Tolgoi mine.
+This is Mongolia's largest mine.
 These mines promise to chart a route for Mongolia on it's path to prosperity.

 [^1]: See this and others: Dorian, J. P. (1991).
 USSR-Mongolia.
 Resources Policy, 17(1), 42–53. doi:10.1016/0301-4207(91)90025-q

 The fact Mongolia borders Russia and China and has lots of natural resources helps explain the Mongolian economy's somewhat polar dynamics.
-While Mongolia used to export most of its mineral products to the USSR, in the 1990s, it reoriented itself towards Asia.
+While Mongolia used to export most of its mineral products to the USSR, in the 1990s it reoriented itself towards Asia.
 High commodity prices and Chinese import demand for raw materials in the mid-2000s catalysed Mongolia's period of exceptional economic growth.
-Yet, it seems Mongolia's vast mineral wealth could become more of a vice than a virtue—over 90% of its exports come from the mining sector.
+Yet, it seems Mongolia's vast mineral wealth could become more of a vice than a virtue—over 90% of its exports come from the mining sector, leaving it particularly vulnerable to low commodity prices or lulls in demand.
 So too, could its relationship with China—just over 80% of all Mongolia's exports go to China[^2].
-Mongolia is reliant on its natural resources, China. and high commodity prices.
+Mongolia is reliant on its natural resources, China, and high commodity prices.

 I want to talk about two factors are constraining Mongolia's current—and future—economic growth.
 Let's explore them in some more detail.

 [^2]: From my own calculations.
 Data from TradeMap.